 What do winning communities receive from Georgia Smart?

-Winning communities will receive seed funding and access to technical assistance, expert advice, and a network of peers.
-Seed funding consists of both a community grant and a research grant.
-Seed funds provided by Georgia Smart must also be 100% matched by winning communities.
+Winning communities will receive grant funding, access to technical assistance, expert advice, and a network of peers.
+Grant funding consists of both a community grant and a research grant.
+Grant funds provided by Georgia Smart must also be matched by winning communities.

 What is the value of the community grant?

 Georgia Smart provides up to $50,000 in direct funding to winning communities to support planning activities.
 Proposals for amounts larger than those listed will not be accepted.

 LCI with Georgia Smart may provide a higher level of support as exact level of funding depends on your application request.
 LCI projects have no funding limit, however, historically, projects funded by LCI fall within the range of $50,000 - $100,000.